‘Notice the Rage; Notice the Silence’

 Menakem: Because when you say “diversity,” that means you start someplace first, and then you diversify from it.

 Tippett: I know.
 I know.

 Menakem: Hands start coming down, because we all know it, intrinsically.
 But if you don’t say it, then it’s not operational.
 And white comfort trumps my liberation.
-We always want — even bodies of culture genuflect to white comfort, because we know, when white people get nervous, people lose their jobs.
+Even bodies of culture genuflect to white comfort, because we know, when white people get nervous, people lose their jobs.
 When white people get nervous, people get hung from trees.
 When white people get nervous, babies get put in cages.

 Tippett: So I want to back up a little bit and talk about your particular way into this, with the focus on the trauma that is actually in all of us.
-You’re working with realities that are as old as the human brain and body, but very new science.
-So I’m curious about — so it’s the science of trauma.
-PTSD, everybody knows that now, but it’s just a couple decades old.
+And you’re working with realities that are as old as the human brain and body, but very new science.
+And so I’m curious about — so it’s the science of trauma — PTSD, everybody knows that now, but it’s just a couple decades old.
 The whole field of epigenetics, about how trauma and resilience can cross generations —

 Menakem: I just read somewhere, it says 14 generations.

 Tippett: So this is all new.
 As you say, it’s new information that lands like “Oh, of course, we knew that all along.”

 Menakem: It’s always been there.
 There’s always been this kind of resonant knowing that something’s there.
 Because it’s been decontextualized and handed down from my mom, my grandmother, my grandfather, blah blah blah, all the way down, I didn’t have a language for it, but there was a knowing that “this ain’t right.”

 Tippett: That they’d lived through a lot of trauma.